 10 Hai-Bar Nature Reserve

-Location: 50 km north of Eilat
+Location: 50 kilometers north of Eilat

 11 Mount Zefahot Trail

-Location: 10 km northwest of Eilat
+Location: South of Eilat

-Location: 22 km northwest of Eilat
+Location: South of Eilat

 In the 10th century BC, Solomon had ships built at Ezion-geber and manned them with his own people and with Phoenicians supplied by King Hiram of Tyre.
 These ships "came to Ophir and fetched from thence gold, four hundred and twenty talents, and brought it to King Solomon" (1 Kings 9,26-28).
 Here, too, the Queen of Sheba landed on her way to visit Solomon in Jerusalem and "try him with hard questions" (1 Kings 10,1 ff.).

 In the 8th century BC, the Israelites lost the port.
 In the 3rd century BC, it passed to the Ptolemies who then ruled Egypt, then to the Nabataeans, and finally to the Romans, to whom it was known as Aila.
 The architect who built the monastery of St. Catherine on Sinai, in the 6th century AD, was a native of Aila.
 In 1116, during the reign of King Baldwin I of Jerusalem, the Crusaders built a castle on the island lying off present-day Taba (in the Sinai, just south of Eilat).
-The castle was taken by Saladin in 1170, recovered by Reynald of Chatillon, and thereafter was finally incorporated in the Muslim dominions, being held first by the Mamelukes and later by the Turks.
-After the First World War, Eilat lay within the British mandated territory and in 1949 became part of Israel.
+The castle was taken by Saladin in 1170, recovered by Raynald of Châtillon, and thereafter was finally incorporated in the Muslim dominions, being held first by the Mamelukes and later by the Turks.
+After the First World War, Eilat lay within the British mandated territory, and in 1949 became part of Israel.